Skip to content

 Do I need to pay employee for travelling time?

-Andy Willisby Andrew Willis26 October 2020
+Andy Willisby Jackie Dickinson26 October 2020

 One of my employees, who travels 50 miles each way to work, is arguing that he should get paid for travelling time.
 How should I proceed?